cyrillef/forge.commandline-curl/README.md

      http-server [path] [options]
      ```

-     [path] defaults to ./public if the folder exists, and ./ otherwise.
+     [path] defaults to ./public if the folder exists, and ./ otherwise. <br />
+     use -p option to specify the port you want.
+Default is port 8080.

 ## License